+'''

 Tip: As with all PriceMaster Output Handlers, mpfsink is a Caplin DataSource and is configured to connect to the PriceMaster using the standard add-peer / end-peer configuration group.
 This section of the document only contains configuration information specific to mpfsink.
 For more details on the standard configuration options common to all DataSource applications please refer to the Transformer Administration Guide, included in the PriceMaster kit.

+'''

-See Adding an Output for details of how to add a new instance of mpfsink to a PriceMaster configuration.
+For details of how to add a new instance of mpfsink to a PriceMaster configuration, see Adding an Output $\boxed{32}$.